 What causes a student to be placed on drop status

 Once on probation, you need to bring your grades up to a satisfactory level.
-A student on scholastic probation shall be dropped if at the close of any regular semester, his/her graduation index is less than that required of a student as shown in the table below OR if he/she receives failing grades in six credit hours or more for the semester.
+A student on scholastic probation shall be dropped if at the close of fall or spring semester, his/her cumulative grade point average is less than a 2.00.Any grade change due to a reporting error will result in a recalculation of the index and determination of drop status.

 What it means to be dropped